PANAMA COMPANY FORMATION

 16. International Courier of Corporate Documents

-Annual Maintenance Fee (Payable 1 year after establishment):
+Annual maintenance fee (paid one year after establishment):

 USD2,500 (View in KRW)

-Registered agent and secretary services for one year
+Registered agent and secretary service for one year

 Annual government registration tax